kyracho/PitchPerfect/README.md

 Please note:
 - The chromatic tuner is accurate to around 1 Hz.
 - The metronome at times begins ever-so-slighly off tempo, for the first few notes.
+It seems this could be due to the hardware limitations of the apple watch.

 A simple and useful app for music lovers like myself :)